-Performing Arts Academy (PAA) #12
+Grunin Performing Arts Academy (GPAA) #12

-(2020) Ocean County College and the Ocean County Vocational Technical School (OCVTS) have partnered in utilizing the new Performing Arts Academy High School building and associated site improvements on the College's campus.
+(2020) Ocean County College and the Ocean County Vocational Technical School (OCVTS) have partnered in utilizing the Grunin Performing Arts Academy High School building and associated site improvements on the College's campus.
 The building is shared by both schools.
-The PAA occupies the building during the morning and early afternoon hours and the College has the opportunity to utilize the building in the late afternoon and night hours.
+The GPAA occupies the building during the morning and early afternoon hours and the College has the opportunity to utilize the building in the late afternoon and night hours.